RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5802/Quickstart/README.md

   caption="RAK5802 sensor connector"
 />

-For more information about RAK5802, refer to the [Datasheet](../Datasheet/).
+For more information about the RAK5802, refer to the [Datasheet](../Datasheet/).

 The RAK5802 module is part of the WisBlock Interface category, which connects to the base board through the IO slot.
 Also, always secure the connection of the WisBlock module by using compatible screws.